Evolution of Preferences in Multiple Populations: No Observability

-When preferences are unobservable, a focal equilibrium should be defined such that all incumbents' behavior remains unchanged after an entry.
-However, unlike the case of perfect observability, a focal equilibrium may not always exist, since the incumbents may not be able to ignore the minor perturbation in the distribution of preferences.
-For this reason, we consider \emph{nearby equilibria} which can be chosen arbitrarily close to the original one if the population shares of mutants are sufficiently small.
+When preferences are unobservable, a focal equilibrium, defined for incumbents satisfying the focal property, does not always exist, since after an entry incumbents may not be able to ignore the minor perturbation in the distribution of preference types.
+For this case, we consider \emph{nearby equilibria} which can be chosen arbitrarily close to the pre-entry one if the population shares of mutants are sufficiently small.